-- 1. Observe a user attempting to run an administration process for the particular sampled operating systems with the current logged in account. - 2.
+- Observe a user attempting to run an administration process for the particular sampled operating systems with the current logged in account. - 2.
 Repeat the test on every sampled device in the audit.

 If the test results in the user being prompted for an additional login and the process does not run using the user account details, then award a Pass.

 Otherwise, award a Fail.

 If you determine a Pass result for all sub-tests across all sampled devices, then record a Pass result for this test case.
-Otherwise, record a Fail result.